sungnga/practice/reactjs/README.md

 ### REACT HOOK
 - A hook is nothing more than a function
-- React hook is a function that lets you tap into react features, like state or lifecylce methods
+- React hook is a function that lets you tap into react features, like state or lifecycle methods
 - React ships with its own set of hooks we can use as building blocks and we can also create our own hooks, ie our own functions to customize behavior further
 - So no longer are they called stateless functional component, they're now just called FUNCTIONAL COMPONENTS because it is possible to use state inside of them useState is a hook function that we can call to allow us to use state inside a component